buildit/synapse/README.md

 The Effort data specifies the roles that various people fill while working on the project.
 Effort role types that exists in the source system but is not listed will be ignored.
 Additionally the user can decide to group one or more roles together on the graph.

 #### Deployments
+Synapse is currently deployed only on Buildit's VPN.
+If you have access to the VPN, visit Synapse at:
 Staging Environment: [Synapse Staging](http://synapse.staging.buildit.tools)

 Production Environment: [Synapse Production](http://synapse.buildit.tools)